bluescarni/rakau/README.md

 in addition to the header files.

-rakau's build system installs a CMake config-file package which allows to easily find and use rakau from other CMake-based projects:
+rakau's build system installs a CMake config-file package which allows to easily find and use rakau from other CMake-based projects.
+A minimal example:

 ```cmake
 # Locate rakau on the system.
 find_package(rakau)

 # Link rakau (and its dependencies) to an executable.
 target_link_libraries(my_executable rakau::rakau)
 ```